Beware, spoilers are unmarked!

 A local babysitter who loves to cause trouble.
-Originally introduced as Lynette Scavo 's nemesis, Karen was progressively humanized and even became a friend to the main housewives and Edie.
+Originally introduced as a nemesis to Lynette Scavo, Karen progressively became a friend to the main housewives and Edie.

 - Big Damn Heroes: As she's dying of cancer at the Solises' home in season 8, she hears the truth about what Carlos did, and she steps in during Bree's trial, claiming SHE killed Alejandro Perez, turning the tables and saving the day.
 Doubles as Heroic Sacrifice.

 - Cassandra Truth: She feels something is really fishy with Dave Williams in season 5, and figures out he moved objects in her house to have her hospitalized as a Scatterbrained Senior to free himself from a nuisance.
 And nobody believes her, specially after she tried attacking Dave with a baseball bat as soon as she saw him in the middle of a surprise birthday party that was organized for her.

 - Character Death: She dies of cancer in the series' finale.
 She's the last character to die in the series.